-The doctor uses a local anesthetic, so you don’t feel any pain during the RFA.
+The abdominal pain doctor will use a local anesthetic, so you won’t feel any pain during the RFA.

-You can feel some temporary soreness and discomfort after the procedure.
+You could feel some temporary soreness and discomfort after the procedure.
 This usually lasts two or three days.

 How is the RFA procedure performed to treat abdominal pain?